Shakespeare in the Park festivals: Omaha

 Alan Klem, an assistant professor at Creighton University, and Dr. Cindy Phaneuf, then an Assistant Professor of Dramatic Arts at the University of Nebraska at Omaha, founded Nebraska Shakespeare in 1986.
 Klem previously helped found Shakespeare in the Park in Ft.
-Worth, TX.
-Nebraska Shakespeare presents free performances each summer and the shows are staged in Elmwood Park in Omaha, which borders University of Nebraska Omaha.
-In the fall, Nebraska Shakespeare also tours shorter versions of Shakespeare's plays to schools across Nebraska.
+Worth, Texas.
+Nebraska Shakespeare presented free performances each summer; shows were staged in Elmwood Park, which borders University of Nebraska Omaha.
+In the fall, Nebraska Shakespeare also toured shorter versions of Shakespeare's plays to schools across Nebraska.
+Nebraska Shakespeare disbanded in November 2022.